 People with bulimia will feel the next compulsion after binging, where they must purge or evacuate the food they just consumed.
 This may be due to shame again, but it is a more likely part of an obsession with weight that they have.
 They must remain in control of their weight and stay at a certain amount.
 They will do things to maintain their weight, like making themselves vomit or abusing diuretics to the point where it may be harmful.

 Bulimia, or bulimia nervosa, is a type of eating disorder that often gets ignored or trivialised.
 It does not present many of the same outward signs and symptoms of other eating disorders, like anorexia.
 Even by people in the medical profession, it is not often looked upon with the severity it deserves.

 Bulimia is a serious behavioural problem and needs to be treated with the utmost seriousness and immediacy of any medical problem.
 There are many reasons for this.
 None of the reasons for minimising the severity of the problem is legitimate.
-Let’s take a look at bulimia so that you may help yourself or someone you love if you see the warning signs of bulimia in them.

 - An obsession or preoccupation with eating and food

 - Purging of food using diuretics and vomiting, such as sticking fingers down one’s throat to trigger a gag reflex

 - Hiding or storing food in unusual places

 - Immediate trips to the bathroom after eating